jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_01.md

 ```

-7. Allow Inbound Traffic through port 80 from any source
+### Allow Inbound Traffic through port 80 from any source

-8. Navigate to your azure portal ressource group
+1. Navigate to your azure portal ressource group

-9. Look for **myCLIVMNSG** ( or the name of your VM from step 1 )
+2. Look for **myCLIVMNSG** ( or the name of your VM from step 1 )

-10. On the left panel, go to Settings > Inbound Security Rules
+3. On the left panel, go to Settings > Inbound Security Rules

-11. Hit the add
+4. Hit the add

-12. In the new pop up window, change Destination port ranges to **80**, and validate with Add
+5. In the new pop up window, change Destination port ranges to **80**, and validate with Add

-13. Check if you can access your apache landing page
+Check if you can access your apache landing page

 ```
 http://<Your-VM-Public-IP>/index.html
 ```

+### Deallocate your VM

-14. Use **az vm deallocate** to deallocate your virtual machine.
+1. Use **az vm deallocate** to deallocate your virtual machine.
 Type **Yes** to confirm.

     >**Note:** Replace **Training-Student-0xx** with your own ressource group.